How Should A Cowboy Hat Fit?

 Cowboy hats have remained a popular fashion accessory in the American West, representing a sense of pride and cultural identity.
 They are often worn at rodeos, country music concerts, and other Western-themed events.

-In recent years, cowboy hats have also become more mainstream, with fashion designers incorporating them into their collections.
+In recent years, leather cowboy hats have also become more mainstream, with fashion designers incorporating them into their collections.
 Celebrities like Lady Gaga and Pharrell Williams have been spotted wearing cowboy hats in their daily lives, further popularizing the trend.

 Cowboy hats come in a variety of styles and materials, from traditional felt and straw hats to more modern designs with leather and even animal prints.
 With so many options available, there's a cowboy hat for every style and occasion.